AI Cover Letter Generators for Europe: DACH-Safe Workflows & Recruiter Examples

 • Input control: Can you decide what goes in—and keep sensitive data out?

-• Job-ad grounding: Does it clearly reference responsibilities from the actual ad?
+• Job-ad grounding: Can it reference responsibilities from the actual ad (not generic role text)?

 • DACH formatting: Subject line, formal salutation, one-page structure, correct date style.

-• Language quality: Strong German formal register (not literal translations).
+• Language quality: Formal German register (not literal translations).

 • Editability: Full editing before export or sending.